DylanSuniaga/black_scholes_under_regime_instability/README.md

 ## Methods

 ### 1) Split-consistent underlying reconstruction (`S_unadj`)
 Corporate actions can induce spurious discontinuities if price series are mixed across adjusted/unadjusted scales.
+If realized volatility were computed on adjusted prices while option strikes remain unadjusted, it would lead to inconsistencies between strikes, implied volatility, and option prices.
+Corporate actions make the stock look like it jumped when in reality it did not, which creates fake realized volatility that contaminates regime classification and pricing diagnostics.

 - Known splits (TSLA): 2020-08-31 (5-for-1), 2022-08-25 (3-for-1)
 - Construct a **cumulative adjustment factor** and define: